The French press is an excellent method for brewing coffee. That is; if you do it correctly.

 The main argument people have for going coarse is that it somehow ‘prevents sediment from getting into the cup,’ but that is just nonsense.
 You can get a relatively clean cup, even with a finer grind size.
 Just pour calmly, and everything will be fine.

 So what brew ratio is suitable for French press?
-Somewhere around 66-70 grams per liter is, but it depends on your personal preference.
-I’d suggest starting with a 1:15 ratio and make it either weaker or stronger according to personal taste.
+Somewhere around 66-75 grams per liter is a good place to start, but it depends on your personal preference.
+I like a 1:15 ratio but you might be different.

 #3: Use a more generous brew time.